Federalist Era: Alien and Sedition Acts

 The Alien and Sedition Acts were among the most controversial acts established by the Federalist Party.
 These acts were four bills passed in 1798 by the Federalist Congress and signed into law by Adams.
 These acts placed heavy restrictions on immigrants, especially those from France and Ireland, as these were both countries that were predominately Republican.
 In addition, the Alien and Sedition Acts gave the president greatly expanded powers to imprison or expel such immigrants.
 This was all part of the attempt to silence their views.
 Defenders claimed the acts were designed to protect against alien citizens and to guard against seditious attacks from weakening the government.
 Opponents of the acts attacked on the grounds of being both unconstitutional and as way to stifle criticism of the administration.
 The Democratic-Republicans also asserted that the acts violated the rights of the states to act in accordance with the Tenth Amendment.
 None of the four acts did anything to promote national unity against the French or any other country and in fact did a great deal to erode away what unity there already was in the country.
 The acts in general and the popular opposition to them were all bad luck for John Adams.
 A key factor in the uproar surrounding the Alien and Sedition Acts was that the very concept of seditious libel was flatly incompatible with party politics.
 The Republicans, it appears had some understanding of this and realized that the ability to pass judgment on officeholders was essential to party survival.
-The Federalist Party seemed to have no inkling of this and in some sense seem to be lashing out at the concepts of party in general.
+The Federalist Party seemed to have no inkling of this and in some sense seemed to be lashing out at the concepts of party in general.
 What was clear was that the Republicans were becoming more focused in their opposition and more popular with the general population.